-This mode can be launched from any screen using the SHIFT+COPY button combo.
+This mode can be launched from any screen using the SHIFT+PASTE button combination.

-Here keys represent a classic MIDI keyboard, with white keys on the bottom row and black keys on the staggered upper row.
+Here, keys represent a classic MIDI keyboard, with white keys on the bottom row and black keys on the staggered upper row.

 The lower part of the OLED indicates the key names and octave.